UPDATE 10/6/2020: Eddie Van Halen has died of throat cancer.

-Last week, TMZ reported that rock star Eddie Van Halen has been undergoing treatment for throat cancer.
-The tabloid also reported that the Van Halen front man claims his metal guitar pick caused his cancer—a claim that at least one doctor has publicly refuted, Insider reports.
+Last week, TMZ reported that musician Eddie Van Halen has been undergoing treatment for throat cancer.
+According to the tabloid, the guitarist for the rock band Van Halen claims his metal guitar pick caused his cancer—a claim that at least one doctor has publicly refuted, Insider reports.

 Van Halen, who was diagnosed with mouth cancer in 2000 has already had a third of his tongue removed as part of his treatment.
 But sources told the tabloid that some of the cancer cells made their way down the guitarist’s throat and that he’s been receiving radiation in Germany for the past five years to keep the illness at bay.

 According to TMZ, Van Halen believes that both cancers were caused by his old onstage habit of holding guitar picks in his mouth.

 “I used metal picks—they’re brass and copper—which I always held in my mouth, in the exact place where I got the tongue cancer,” he told Billboard in 2015.
 “Plus, I basically live in a recording studio that’s filled with electromagnetic energy.
 So that’s one theory.”

 But doctors aren’t buying it and have recently turned to the press to refute the claim.